elabftw/elabftw/README.md

 Don't have an old computer ?
 That's okay, you can install eLabFTW on a Raspberry Pi (you can buy one on [Radiospares](http://www.rs-components.com/index.html)).
 It's a 30€ computer on which you can install GNU/Linux and run a server in no time !
 That's what we use in our lab.
 Check out the [wiki](https://github.com/elabftw/elabftw/wiki/raspberrypi) to know more.

-Keep in mind that **eLabFTW is currently in beta** and is under heavy developpement.
-Your input is very welcome :)
 Please report bugs on [github](https://github.com/elabftw/elabftw/issues).

 # Installation